Different Diesel Fuel Grades

 1. Engine Damage

-Using the wrong fuel grade can lead to deposits on engine parts, reducing performance and causing premature wear.
+Same as putting gas in a diesel engine that can cause engine damage, using the wrong fuel grade can lead to deposits on engine parts, reducing performance and causing premature wear.
 In cold weather, high pour point fuel can gel, blocking fuel lines and preventing the engine from starting.
 Whereas fuel meant for stationary engines, if used in mobile vehicles, can damage the engine due to poor lubrication and inefficient combustion.

 2. Reduced Efficiency